gnosis/dappcon-website/src/pages/privacy-policy.md

 We are registered in Germany under registration number HRB 188071, and our registered office is located at:

-Gnosis Service GmbH c/o Full Node Skalitzer Straße 85-86 10997 Berlin If you have any queries concerning your rights under this Privacy Policy, please contact our data protection officer:

 Mareen Gläske

+Gnosis Service GmbH

+c/o Full Node

+Skalitzer Straße 85-86

+10997 Berlin

+If you have any queries concerning your rights under this Privacy Policy, please contact our data protection officer:

+Mareen Gläske

-Gnosis Service GmbH c/o Full Node Skalitzer Straße 85-86 10997 Berlin Email: dataprotection@gnosis-gmbh.de
+Gnosis Service GmbH

+c/o Full Node

+Skalitzer Straße 85-86

+10997 Berlin

+Email: dataprotection@gnosis-gmbh.de